How To Grow Your Professional Network

 This meetup is for people interested in, seeking motivation and inspiration to begin or for those already living the 4HWW dream with their muse ticking away in the background.
 Moreover, you can always network during events or exhibitions and then get the people you’ve met to visit your blog.

 Do your research and make a list of the events/exhibitions that are relevant to your area.
 Choose a few you think are best to attend.
-Beforehand, however, make sure you will get some background information on the organizers and event itself checked.
+Beforehand, however, make sure you will get some background information on the organisers and event itself checked.

 Usually, you can access a list of exhibitors before the event.
 It will help you to see if there are any people, in particular, you would like to talk to.
 Furthermore, do not forget to make some preparations before the event.
 Ensure you have your business cards ready to hand into people you will be talking to.

 Also, you might want to think about what topics you would like to discuss with specific people.
-You just don’t want your mind to go blank when you are talking to someone important.
+You don’t want your mind to go blank when you are talking to someone famous.
 Rehearse what you want to say before the event.
 A word of warning – do not try to distribute your leaflets/promotional materials at the event if you are not an exhibitor.
 You might get kicked out!